KEY TAKEAWAYS

 📊 Portfolio Takeaway

-With CAPE above 30 and the yield curve normalizing but not yet steepening, the positioning case: underweight US large-cap growth vs. historical allocation; keep 5–10% in short-duration bonds or cash as dry powder.
-Watch the HY credit spread (FRED series: BAMLH0A0HYM2, free) — any move above 5% signals institutional risk-off and is an early warning to reduce equity exposure.
-For inflation hedges, consider rate volatility products or short-duration TIPS over traditional gold or commodity ETFs, which underperformed during the 2021–22 supply-driven inflation episode.
+With CAPE at 40x and energy-driven inflation complicating the Fed’s path, the positioning case for May 2026: underweight US large-cap growth vs. historical allocation; keep 5–10% in short-duration bonds or cash (yielding ~3.5% with no duration risk) as dry powder.
+Watch HY credit spreads (FRED: BAMLH0A0HYM2) — a move above 5% signals institutional risk-off and is an early warning to reduce equity exposure.
+For inflation hedges, energy-sector equities offer direct Iran-driven oil exposure; gold remains a geopolitical safe haven.
+Monitor the May 12 CPI print and the Trump-Xi May 14-15 summit outcome as the two most important near-term macro catalysts.

 Conclusion: Preparing for the Future